 World's Tallest Twin Building

-The twin towers was originally proposed to be built at a height of 1400 feet (427m).
-However, Dr Mahathir foresaw the potential of the building to become the world's tallest, and pushed for few more meters in every way possible.
-In order to achieve this, many structural facts were recalculated and retested in wind tunnels.
-Ultimately, it is decided then to add a small dome with an integrated pinnacle atop of the towers, instead of more floors.
-At the end, the towers successfully reaching 1483 feet (452m), surpassing the Sears Tower.
+The twin towers were originally proposed to be built at a height of only 1400 feet (427m).
+Thankfully, Dr Mahathir saw greater potential in the building as the world's tallest structures, and pressed architects and engineers to include a few more meters in height, in every way possible.
+To meet his ambitions, many structural facts were recalculated and retested in wind tunnels.
+This has resulted in the addition of a dome with an integrated pinnacle atop of the towers - successfully reaching 1483 feet (452m) tall, surpassing the Sears Tower in the USA.